agri-gaia/seerep/docs/mkdocs/getting_started/server_deployment.md

 ## Configuration

 SEEREP offers configuration options through CLI arguments, a configuration file, or environment variables.
-The table below provides an overview of the parameters and their respective purposes.
+The table below provides an overview of the parameters and their respective purpose.
 Additional details are available on the [reference page](../reference/server_configuration.md).

 | Parameter     | Description                                  |